burnnat/pulse.dart/README.md

-pulse.dart
+syncthing.dart
 ==========

-Dart implementation of a Pulse client for Chrome OS
+Dart implementation of a Syncthing client for Chrome OS.